MartinEesmaa/VVCEasy/MPV.md

 If Google warns you that Android MPV (libvvdec plugin) app is malicious by Play Protect, press "Install anyway" on your phone.

 On Windows, there is available MPV.NET custom build on this download.
-Source code: https://github.com/stax76/mpv.net
+You can have look for source code: https://github.com/stax76/mpv.net

 # SHA256 SUMS
 ```